pdf-raku/Crypt-RC4-raku/README.md

 them with little effort, even though they'll appear to be secured.
 If serious crypto is your goal, be careful.
 Be very careful.

-It's a pure-Perl implementation, so that rating of "Eight to sixteen machine operations" is good for nothing but a good laugh.
+It's a pure-Raku implementation, so that rating of "Eight to sixteen machine operations" is good for nothing but a good laugh.
 If encryption and decryption are a bottleneck for you, please re-write this module to use native code wherever practical.